cloudera/CML_AMP_LLM_Chatbot_Augmented_with_Enterprise_Data/README.md

 ### 2_job-download-models
 - Directly download specified models from huggingface repositories
 - These are pulled to new directories models/llm-model and models/embedding-model which can be replaced with any locally available pre-trained models
+> Customization: Use models of your choice by modifying 2_job-download-models/download_models.sh Then rerun the job **Download Models** and restart the application **CML LLM Chatbot**
 ### 3_job-populate-vectordb
 - Start the milvus vector database and set database to be persisted in new directory milvus-data/
 - Generate embeddings for each document in data/
 - The embeddings vector for each document is inserted into the vector database
 - Stop the vector database
+> Customization: Change or add text files in the data/ directory to customize the knowledge base that is retrieved from.
+Rerun the job **Populate Vector DB with documents embeddings** to rebuild the vector database with the new embeddings and restart the application **CML LLM Chatbot**

 ### 4_app
 - Start the milvus vector database using persisted database data in milvus-data/
 - Load locally persisted pre-trained models from models/llm-model and models/embedding-model